yosefmekkawy/Tic-Tac-Toe-App/README.md

 <h2>Games</h2>

 1-3x3 Tic-Tac-Toe
-the classic tic tac toe game with the 3x3 board
+The Classic Tic Tac Toe Game with the 3x3 board
+Winning: The first player to get three-in-a-row vertically, horizontally, or diagonally wins.

 2- Pyramic Tic-Tac-Toe
 The game board is shaped like a pyramid.
 Five squares make the base, then three, then one.
 Players take turns marking Xs and Os as in traditional tic-tac-toe.